Thursday, March 23, 2023

 The first story I dealt with was an accident that claimed the lives of two young boys.
 It was the lead story.
 Papers flew off the racks.
 The community wanted to read about the tragedy, and friends and family wanted copies of the obituaries.

-I remember hearing the general manager, William Jordan, telling the publisher, Johnny Thomas, that the papers had sold out for the first time in a long while.
+I remember hearing the general manager, Bill Johnson, telling the publisher, Jerry Turner, that the papers had sold out for the first time in a long while.

-The increase in sales seemed to seal Shannon’s fate.
+The increase in sales seemed to seal Shana fate.

 Before the end of the day the decision was made to relieve her of her duties.